JuBiotech/peak-performance/docs/source/markdown/Peak_model_composition.md

 For skew normal and double skew normal models, the scaling parameter was the peak area.
 Since the mode and mean of a skewed distribution are – in contrast to normal distributions – distinct, the calculation of the height was nontrivial and ultimately a numerical approximation was added to the skewed models.

-Beyond these key peak parameters, all PyMC models created by $\texttt{PeakPerformance}$ contain additional constant data variables, and deterministic model variables.
+Beyond these key peak parameters, all PyMC models created by `PeakPerformance` contain additional constant data variables, and deterministic model variables.
 For example, the time series, i.e. the analyzed raw data, as well as the initial guesses for noise, baseline slope, and baseline intercept are kept as constant data variables to facilitate debugging and reproducibility.
 Examples for deterministic model variables in addition to peak area or height are the predicted intensity values and the signal-to-noise ratio defined here as